 The Kingdom of Istyald Accessibility Report

-The Kingdom of Istyald offers 22 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for The Kingdom of Istyald in the Controls, Getting Started, Reading, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.The Kingdom of Istyald is a text adventure that takes you on a strange journey while also introducing Fantasy as a literary genre.
-As you play you not only meet fantastic creatures but meet its main tropes: Elves, Dwarves, Warlocks, Dragons.
+As you play you not only meet fantastic creatures but meet its main tropes: Elves, Dwarves, Warlocks, and Dragons.
 Whether allies or enemies, you’ll have to use observation more than sword and shield.

 Mouse And Keyboard